Anti-gender movement: Neoliberalism and liberal democracy

 Pető argues that "The anti-gender movement is not merely another offshoot of centuries-old anti-feminism...
 The anti-gender movement is a fundamentally new phenomenon that was launched to establish a new world order."
 She also argues that the movement "is saturated with hatred"—citing online harassment against gender researchers—and argues that it "attacks liberalism and therefore democracy".
 In 2021 the philosopher Judith Butler described the anti-gender movement as a fascist trend and cautioned self-declared feminists against allying with such movements in targeting trans, non-binary, and genderqueer people.

-In a 2019 paper Butler argued that "the confusion of discourses is part of what constitutes the fascist structure and appeal of at least some of these [anti-gender] movements.
-One can oppose gender as a cultural import from the North at the same time that one can see that very opposition as a social movement against further colonization of the South.
-The result is not a turn to the Left, but an embrace of ethno-nationalism."
+The Canadian Security Intelligence Service said in 2024 that the "anti-gender movement" poses a threat of "extreme violence" that could target the LGBTQ community.
+In 2023, Elżbieta Korolczuk argued that "while the activities of the anti-gender movement are generally non-violent, its discursive strategies and campaigns should be further analysed as possible conveyor belt to engagement in violent extremism".